-Each Series A preferred share shall be convertible, at the option of the holder, at any time and from time to time, and without the payment of additional consideration by the holder thereof, in such manner as is permitted by Bermuda law, into such number of fully paid and non-assessable Class B common shares as is determined by dividing the Series A Original Issue Price by the

-Series A Conversion Price (as defined below) in effect at the time of conversion.
-Each Series B preferred share shall be convertible, at the option of the holder, at any time and from time to time, and without the payment of additional consideration by the holder thereof, in such manner as is permitted by Bermuda law, into such number of fully paid and non-assessable Class A common shares as is determined by dividing the Series B Original Issue Price by the Series B Conversion Price (as defined below) in effect at the time of conversion.
-Each Series C preferred share shall be convertible, at the option of the holder, at any time and from time to time, and without the payment of additional consideration by the holder thereof, in such manner as is permitted by Bermuda law, into such number of fully paid and non-assessable Class A common shares as is determined by dividing the Series C Original Issue Price by the Series C Conversion Price (as defined below) in effect at the time of conversion.
+Each Series A preferred share shall be convertible, at the option of the holder, at any time and from time to time, and without the payment of additional consideration by the holder thereof, in such manner as is permitted by Bermuda law, into such number of fully paid and non-assessable Class B common shares as is determined by dividing the Series A Original Issue Price by the Series A Conversion Price (as defined below) in effect at the time of conversion.
+Each Series B preferred share shall be convertible, at the option of the holder, at any time and from time to time, and without the payment of additional consideration by the holder thereof, in such manner as is permitted by Bermuda law, into such number of fully paid and non-assessable Class A common shares as is determined by dividing the Series B Original Issue Price by the Series B Conversion Price (as defined below) in effect at the time of conversion by the holder thereof, in such manner as is permitted by Bermuda law, into such number of fully paid and non-assessable Class A common shares as is determined by dividing the Series B Original Issue Price by the Series B Conversion Price (as defined below) in effect at the time of conversion.

-The Series A Original Issue Price and Series A Conversion Price were equal to \$4.6707 as of December 31, 2016 and 2017 and March 31, 2018 (unaudited).
-The Series B Original Issue Price and Series B Conversion Price were equal to \$6.9475 as of December 31, 2017 and March 31, 2018 (unaudited).
-The Series C Original Issue Price and Series C Conversion Price were equal to \$15.6438 as of March 31, 2018 (unaudited).
-Such Series A, Series B and Series C Original Issue Prices and Series A, Series B and Series C Conversion Prices, and the rate at which each series of preferred shares may be converted into common shares, are subject to adjustment from time to time to reflect future share dividends, splits, combinations, recapitalizations and similar events.
-The Series A, Series B and Series C Conversion Prices are also subject to adjustments based on weighted-average anti-dilution provisions set forth in the Amended Bye-Laws in the event that additional securities are issued at a purchase price less than the Series A Conversion Price, the Series B Conversion Price or the Series C Conversion Price then in effect.
-As of December 31, 2016 and 2017 and March 31, 2018 (unaudited), each Series A preferred share was convertible into one Class B common share.
-As of December 31, 2017 and March 31, 2018 (unaudited), each Series B preferred share was convertible into one Class A common share.
-As of March 31, 2018 (unaudited), each Series C preferred share was convertible into one Class A common share.
+The Series A Original Issue Price and Series A Conversion Price were equal to \$4.6707 as of December 31, 2016 and 2017.
+The Series B Original Issue Price and Series B Conversion Price were equal to \$6.9475 as of December 31, 2017.
+Such Series A and Series B Original Issue Prices and Series A and Series B Conversion Prices, and the rate at which each series of preferred shares may be converted into common shares, are subject to adjustment from time to time to reflect future share dividends, splits, combinations, recapitalizations and similar events.
+The Series A and Series B Conversion Prices are also subject to adjustments based on weighted-average anti-dilution provisions set forth in the Amended Bye-Laws in the event that additional securities are issued at a purchase price less than the Series A Conversion Price and/or the Series B Conversion Price then in effect.
+As of December 31, 2016 and 2017, each Series A preferred share was convertible into one Class B common share.
+As of December 31, 2017, each Series B preferred share was convertible into one Class A common share.